-Whether you watched The Golden Girls during the show’s original run on NBC or caught it in reruns, you’re probably familiar with everyone’s favorite mature women from Miami.
+Try to name a more iconic woman than Betty White, we’ll wait.
+Can’t come up with anyone?
+That’s because when it comes to charisma, humor and talent, White can’t be beat.
+She is a legend and today is that legend’s 98th birthday.
+Betty White has been in showbiz for over 80 years — a record-breaking career — and one of her most famous roles was as Rose Nylund on The Golden Girls.
+Whether you watched The Golden Girls during the show’s original run on NBC in 1985 or caught it in reruns, you’re probably familiar with everyone’s favorite mature women from Miami.
 Along with discussing their extremely active love lives, the ladies also have something else in common: their love of food.
-So what better way to celebrate the show, its 34th anniversary (it premiered September 14, 1985!), your friends, and of course, delicious food, than to have a Golden Girls dinner party?
+So what better way to celebrate the show, Betty White’s birthday, your friends, and of course, delicious food, than to have a Golden Girls dinner party?
 Here’s everything you need to throw the ultimate GG-inspired dinner your friends will rave about until you’re retired.

 Blanche’s sloe gin fizz